-First thing you need to do is install and activate TablePress plugin.
+If you don’t like the video or need more instructions, then continue reading.
+Firstly, you need to do is install and activate the TablePress plugin.
 Once activated, the plugin adds a TablePress menu item in your WordPress admin.

-Now you will reach Edit Table screen.
+Now you will reach the Edit Table screen.
 This is the table editor where you can add data to your table.
 You can also add and remove columns or rows.
 All rows and columns can be dragged and rearranged.
 Once you have created the table, it is time to add this table into a post.

 Open an existing post or create a new post to enter the table.
-If you are using the visual editor, then you will see the tables icon in your visual editor.
+If you are using the visual editor, you will see the tables icon in your visual editor.
 Pressing the button will open a pop up showing your tables.
-Press Insert Shortcode button next to the table you want, and it will add a shortcode to your post.
+Press the Insert Shortcode button next to the table you want, and it will add a shortcode to your post.

-If you do not use the visual editor, then you can simply insert the shortcode manually.
+If you do not use the visual editor, then you can insert the shortcode manually.
 Click on the TablePress menu item, and it will show you the list of tables you have created.
 Take your mouse over to the table you want to add.
 Click on Show Shortcode, and this will open a pop-up window with the table shortcode.
 Copy the shortcode and paste it in your post wherever you want to insert the table.

-This plugin can also import data from a csv file, json file, an HTML table and json formats.
+This plugin can also import data from a CSV file, JSON file, an HTML table, and JSON formats.
 You can also export all your tables in CSV, HTML, and JSON formats.
-For more usage instructions check out the official TablePress Documentation.
+For more usage instructions, check out the official TablePress Documentation.